Children as Agents of Change in Nutrition Programmes

 Nutrition is a huge subject for us.

-July is the month in which we focus on nutrition issues and we post an easy-to-accesss list of the messages that you can click to take a look at now!
+July is the month in which we focus on nutrition issues and we post an easy-to-accesss list of the messages!
 So why this post on nutrition in November?

 We are often asked by researchers for the ‘evidence’ around children or young adolescents as agents of change in health as many programmes are trying to strengthen or develop more participatory approaches into their work.
 You may be one of these!